inovalife/inovalife.github.io/README.md

 # GitHub lazy page template

-An easy to maintain bootstrap page to use as a blog with markdown.
+An easy to maintain page template for GH Pages.

+This setup uses Bootstrap for a clean look, Jekyll (through GitHub Pages) for markdown rendering, and a lazy-blogger-friendly workflow.

 ### Workflow:

-Adding a new post: Simply create a new markdown file in the posts/ folder.
+Adding a new post: Simply create a new markdown file in the `posts/` folder.
 The homepage will automatically update with the new post.

 Deploy: Push your changes to GitHub, and the site will automatically build on GitHub Pages.

-This setup uses Bootstrap for a clean look, Jekyll (through GitHub Pages) for markdown rendering, and a lazy-blogger-friendly workflow.